-We received a subpoena from the Securities and Exchange Commission in the investigation known as "In the Matter of DPW Holdings, Inc.," the consequences of which are unknown.
+We received a subpoena from the SEC in the investigation known as "In the Matter of DPW Holdings, Inc.," the consequences of which are unknown.

-In November 2019, we received a subpoena from the Securities and Exchange Commission ("SEC") that stated that the staff of the SEC is conducting an investigation known as "In the Matter of DPW Holdings, Inc.," and that the subpoena was issued as part of an investigation as to whether Ault Global

-Holdings, Inc., formerly known as DPW Holdings, Inc. ("Ault Global"), and certain of its officers, directors, employees, partners, subsidiaries and/or affiliates, and/or other persons or entities, directly or indirectly, violated certain provisions of the Securities Act and the Exchange Act, in connection with the offer and sale of its securities.
+In November 2019, we received a subpoena from the SEC that stated that the staff of the SEC is conducting an investigation known as "In the Matter of DPW Holdings, Inc.," and that the subpoena was issued as part of an investigation as to whether BitNile Holdings, Inc., formerly known as DPW Holdings, Inc. ("BitNile"), and certain of its officers, directors, employees, partners, subsidiaries and/or affiliates, and/or other persons or entities, directly or indirectly, violated certain provisions of the Securities Act and the Exchange Act, in connection with the offer and sale of its securities.
 Although the order states that the SEC may have information relating to such alleged violations, the subpoena expressly provides that the inquiry is not to be construed as an indication by the SEC or its staff that any violations of the federal securities laws have occurred.
-During the last 18 months, we have produced documents in response to the subpoena.
-The SEC may in the future require us to produce additional documents or information, or seek testimony from other members of our management team.
+We have produced documents in response to the subpoena.
+The SEC may in the future require us to produce additional documents, information or seek testimony from other members of our management team.

 We are unaware of the scope or timing of the SEC's investigation.
 As a result, we do not know how the SEC's investigation is proceeding or when the investigation will be concluded.
 We also are unable to predict what action, if any, might be taken in the future by the SEC or its staff as a result of the matters that are the subject to its investigation or what impact, if any, the cost of continuing to respond to subpoenas might have on our financial position, results of operations, or cash flows.
 We have not established any provision for losses in respect of this matter.
 In addition, complying with any such future requests by the SEC for documents or testimony could distract the time and attention of our officers and directors or divert our resources away from ongoing business matters.
 This investigation could result in significant legal expenses, the diversion of management's attention from our business, damage to our business and reputation, and could subject us to a wide range of remedies, including an enforcement action by the SEC.
-Three members of our current Board of Directors, Messrs.
-Ault, Horne and Nisser, are directors of Ault Global.
+Two members of our current Board of Directors, Messrs.
+Horne and Nisser, are directors of BitNile.
 There can be no assurance that any final resolution of this and any similar matters will not have a material adverse effect on our business, financial condition or results of operations.